 Head out of the Puerta de Socorro (the escape route from the castle if things went wrong militarily) to admire the views over the Bixquert valley behind the castle.

 There’s a nod to the Moorish occupation of the castle in the recently built garden of Ibn Hazm, a famed Islamic scholar who lived in Xàtiva.
 Keep heading up the hill to the prison, which held a succession of nobles who’d managed to offend the King of Aragon.

 The rebel Comte d’Urgell was held for years here – the story goes that when he was finally released from his dark and gloomy cell, he was struck blind by the sunlight, and dropped dead.
 Which seems rather unfair.

 Keep climbing right to the highest point of the castle and marvel at the views.

 The castle used to be even more impressive, but it never really recovered from a huge earthquake in 1748, which caused massive damage.
 You could say the 18th century wasn’t a fun time for Xàtiva in general – in 1707, the town was besieged and burned during the War of the Spanish Succession (Xàtiva had picked the losing side).

-Apparently, there were 800 English soldiers in the castle garrison when the town surrendered.
+There were 800 English soldiers in the castle garrison when the town surrendered in 1707.
 What on earth were they doing there?